Credit card: Fees charged to customers

+Some card issuers charge customers who exceed a monthly usage cap (even if they pay off during the month and so never exceed their credit limit).
+And other issuers charge customers who overpay and so have a negative balance.

 In the U.S., the Credit CARD Act of 2009 specifies that credit card companies must send cardholders a notice 45 days before they can increase or change certain fees.
 This includes annual fees, cash advance fees, and late fees.

 Controversy

 One controversial area is the trailing interest issue.
 Trailing interest refers to interest that accrues on a balance after the monthly statement is produced, but before the balance is repaid.
 This additional interest is typically added to the following monthly statement.
 U.S. Senator Carl Levin raised the issue of millions of Americans affected by hidden fees, compounding interest and cryptic terms.
 Their woes were heard in a Senate Permanent Subcommittee on Investigations hearing which was chaired by Senator Levin, who said that he intends to keep the spotlight on credit card companies and that legislative action may be necessary to purge the industry.
 In 2009, the C.A.R.D.
 Act was signed into law, enacting protections for many of the issues Levin had raised.